Assessment and Attainment FAQ

 Source: End of Key Stage and internal

-Are there any ethnic groups that stand out in terms of performance (high or low)?
+Are there any ethnic groups that stand out in terms of performance (high or low) in 2016?

 Turkish and Eastern European children are serious concern for under-performance in all subjects